fred1234/BDLC_FS25/V01/install_hadoop.md

 ## SSH

-SSH into your machine with `ssh student@bdlc-XX.labservices.ch`, where `XX` is your personal virtual machine number.
+SSH into your machine with `ssh labstudent@bdlc-XXX.bdlc.ls.eee.intern`, where `XX` is your personal virtual machine number.

 ## Update and Upgrade your Software